A Member of the University of Maryland Medical System | In Partnership with the University of Maryland School of Medicine

 University of Maryland Center for Minimally Invasive Surgery (MIS) is widely recognized for making pioneering advances in this patient-friendly surgical approach.
-Our MIS surgeons, who are now using this approach for most operations, have performed many of the state of Maryland's first laparoscopic procedures.
+Our MIS surgeons, who use this approach for most operations, have performed many of the state of Maryland's first laparoscopic procedures.
 These include videoscopic cholecystectomy, pelvic lymph node dissection, vagotomy, hernia repair, colon resection, splenectomy and nephrectomy.

 About MIS